afhpayne/dbs_slack/README.md

 # dbs_slack

-These slackbuilds are personal builds that will work on Slackware 15.
+These slackbuilds are personal builds that will work on Slackware 15 (stable release).